AvariCe-git/python_hangman/README.md

-# python_hangman
+A simple game of hangman, written in python that I made for fun.

-A simple game of hangman, written in python.t
+The wordlist for the game came from here, http://www.mieliestronk.com/wordlist.html